ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 ### Conclusion

 So instead of being lazy, he admits to being the stupid kind of lazy.
 Because he has spent about hundreds of hours coding for it to do simple stuff.
-So I'ts not really about being lazy, but more being not driven to do those simple things.
+So it's not really about being lazy, but more being not driven to do those simple things.

 ****